-Bethany A. Bartlett is chair of the firm’s Solar Energy Practice Group and a partner in the firm’s Real Estate Department.
+Bethany A. Bartlett is chair of the firm’s Renewable Energy Practice Group and a partner in the firm’s Real Estate Department.
 Her practice focuses on transactional real estate and includes project finance, the acquisition, disposition, leasing and financing of both developed and to-be-developed properties, including land use, zoning, title and permitting matters, as well as conservation and deed restrictions for the preservation of open space.

 Bethany has a specialty concentration in representing lenders in complex financing transactions, particularly portfolio debt financing for commercial solar development which includes Investment Tax Credit investors and various state incentive programs.
 She also represents solar developers, land owners and off takers in negotiating ground and rooftop leases and power purchase agreements.
 Bethany also represents debt lenders in financing New Market and Historic Tax Credit projects.

 Prior to joining the firm, Bethany was an associate at Deutsch Williams Brooks DeRensis & Holland P.C. in Boston, where she gained substantial experience representing various municipalities concentrating on real estate matters, including project permitting, title disputes, conservation and land use restrictions and ensuring statutory compliance for real estate acquisitions and dispositions.

 In 2017, Bethany was invited to join The Abstract Club, an association of experienced real estate lawyers limited to only 100 members in Massachusetts.
 Bethany and Sherin and Lodgen’s Team Sunshine were named 2014’s “Best Solar Energy Team – USA” by Acquisition International.
 AI magazine also selected Bethany as a recipient for their “Personal Award for Community Achievement” award.
 She was also named a Top Women of Law by Massachusetts Lawyers Weekly.